- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 11 Minutes

 If your neutrophils are clearly low, the safer answer is often to repeat the blood test, understand the cause, and delay travel until the clinic can review the result properly.
 Hair transplant surgery is elective.
-Protecting the scalp, the donor area, and your general health comes before keeping a convenient date.
+Protecting the scalp, donor area, and general health comes before keeping a convenient date.

-The practical distinction is a mild, long standing, explained result in someone who does not get unusual infections versus a new, falling, moderate or severe neutrophil result, especially with fever, mouth ulcers, skin infection, recent antibiotics, or immune affecting medicine.
+The practical distinction is a mild, long-standing, explained result in someone who does not get unusual infections versus a new, falling, moderate, or severe neutrophil result, especially with fever, mouth ulcers, skin infection, recent antibiotics, or immune-affecting medicine.
 Those are different surgical conversations.

 When can low WBC or low neutrophils delay surgery?